 Over many generations, the average jaw size of a human being has shrunken.
 As a practical matter, there simply is not enough room in our jaw to accommodate a third set of molars.
 To make room for themselves, emerging wisdom teeth often place pressure on other teeth in our jaw, causing them to get pushed out of position and causing unnatural changes to your bite.

 If you wait until after that has happened to remove your wisdom teeth, you’ll have more to deal with than just wisdom teeth extraction.
 You may also require braces, surgery, or other extractions to repair the damage caused by an overcrowded jaw.

 Your other teeth may get damaged

-Wisdom teeth that push their way into your jaw can cause more issues than just with alignment.
-Because of the tight spaces involved, wisdom teeth often emerge into difficult to reach places tightly against your other molars.
-They’re often difficult to keep clean, resulting in the accumulation of plaque and tartar producing tooth decay that affects your other molars which — in turn — are harder to reach with new wisdom teeth crowding their space.
+Wisdom teeth that push their way into your jaw can cause more issues than just alignment.
+Because of the tight spaces involved, wisdom teeth often emerge into difficult-to-reach places tightly against your other molars.
+They’re often difficult to keep clean, resulting in the accumulation of plaque and tartar-producing tooth decay that affects your other molars which — in turn — are harder to reach with new wisdom teeth crowding their space.